Who We Are

 610-756-6961 or firstname.lastname@example.org

-A former law enforcement agent, Todd has 15 years experience in facilities management, visitor safety and science-based land stewardship.
-His additional skills in interpretive education, grant fulfillment, volunteer management and public relations make him ideal for supervising all aspects of visitor relations and safety, and facilities upgrades that meet the mission.
-Todd's most recent project has been serving as Project Manager on the Common Room Improvement Project, and recently, he and Ryan Beltz established the Hawk Mountain Conservation Corps, a service learning program for local teens that shares outdoor skills and important conservation lessons, in exchange for hard work on behalf of the members.
+A former law enforcement agent, Todd has 15 years experience in facilities management, visitor safety, and science-based land stewardship.
+His additional skills in interpretive education, grant fulfillment, volunteer management and public relations make him ideal for supervising various aspects of visitor relations and safety and facilities upgrades.
+Todd's most recent project involves overseeing the Hawk Mountain Conservation Corps, a service-learning program for local teens that shares outdoor skills and important conservation lessons in exchange for hard work on behalf of its members.

 610-756-6000 x210 or firstname.lastname@example.org